ozyinc/website/content/cv.en.md

 {{< cv/collapse title="Courses" isFirst="1">}}

-I took many courses during my studies in METU CENG department from basic CS courses to Spanish and Psychology, and listing all here would be unnecessary.
+I took many courses during my studies in the METU CENG department from basic CS courses to Spanish and Psychology, and listing all here would be unnecessary.
 However, some highlights that made me a better developer are:

 {{< cv/collapse title="Introduction to Computer Engineering Concepts (CENG111)" >}}
-   This introductory course was the first course among many that I took during my studies has introduced me to the fundamentals of computer science and engineering.
+   This introductory course was the first course among many that I took during my studies that introduced me to the fundamentals of computer science and engineering.
 During this course I have learned:
    * fundamental functionality of a basic CPU, which was astonishing on how it reflects the general functionalities and issues regarding computer programming (mainly robustness and step-by-step execution of programs).
    * basics of recursion and iteration, and how to map one to other, considering the implications that this has for dynamic programming and many other algorithms I would personally consider this the best contribution.
    * basics of complexity analysis